davepinch/pinchy.cc/content/topics/people/g/galileo-galilei/birth/en.wikipedia.org.snippet-early-life-and-family-1-1.md

 ---
+title: "birth of Galileo Galilei (Wikipedia)"
-title: >-
+✂️: >-
-  Galileo was born in Pisa (then part of the Duchy of Florence), Italy, on 15 February 1564, the first of six children of Vincenzo Galilei, a lutenist, composer, and music theorist, and Giulia Ammannati, who had married in 1562. birth of: Galileo Galilei born in:
+  Galileo was born in Pisa (then part of the Duchy of Florence), Italy, on 15 February 1564, the first of six children of Vincenzo Galilei, a lutenist, composer, and music theorist, and Giulia Ammannati, who had married in 1562. birth in: Pisa birth of: Galileo Galilei
-  - Pisa
-  - Italy
 citation: >-
   Wikipedia contributors.
 (2024, February 24).
 Galileo Galilei.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved March 27, 2024, from https://en.wikipedia.org/w/index.php?title=Galileo_Galilei&oldid=1210025011
+license: CC BY-SA 4.0
+snippet of: Galileo Galilei (Wikipedia)
 type: snippet
 url: /en.wikipedia.org/wiki/Galileo_Galilei/early-life-and-family-1-1/
 when: 1564-02-15